cloudmine/CloudMineSDK-iOS/README.md

 Building
 -----

 The first step is checking out the git submodules for our library dependencies.
-From the root directory, run "git submodule update --init".
+From the root directory, run `git submodule update --init`.

 To modify and build this framework yourself, simply open `cm-ios.xcworkspace` in XCode.
 Do not open any of the project files in the `ios/` directory directly as things won't work correctly.